ESGF/esgf-build/README.md

     Enter the path to the directory containing repositories on the system.
   --branch branch_name
     Choose which branch/tag you will be building from.
 Valid options are 'devel', 'master', or 'latest'. 'latest' builds from the most recent tag.
-  --upload choice
+  --bump version_component
+    Bump the version number according to the Semantic Versioning specification.
+Valid options are 'major', 'minor', or 'patch'.
+Leaves version unchanged if option is omitted.
+  --name release_name
+    Enter a name for the release.
+The release will default to tag number as the name if this option is omitted.
+  --prerelease
+    Boolean flag for tagging the release a nonproduction.
+Defaults to False if omitted --dryrun
+    Boolean flag for performing a dry run of the release.
+Defaults to False if omitted --upload/--no-upload
-    Choose whether to upload built assets to GitHub.
-Valid options are 'y', 'yes', 'n' or 'no'
+    Boolean flag to choose whether to upload built assets to GitHub.
 ```
 If any of the command line options are not passed to the script invocation, then the script will prompt for the user input.

-4. Enter a title for the release when prompted.
-5. Enter 'yes' or 'no' when prompted to bump the version number.
-You will be able to bump the version number according to the [Semantic Versioning](https://semver.org/) guidelines.

-The script will then upload the binaries to the respective GitHub repositories.